5 Wrong Out Of 20 Is What Percentage

 Real-World Examples

 Let's look at some real-world examples to illustrate how these tips can be applied.
-Suppose you're shopping for a new laptop and find one that's on sale for 30% off.
+Now, suppose you're shopping for a new laptop and find one that's on sale for 30% off.
 The original price of the laptop is $800.
 To calculate the sale price, you need to find 30% of $800 and subtract it from $800.

 First, calculate 30% of $800: